peteroupc/peteroupc.github.io/randomfunc.md

     - a compressed bit set (e.g, "roaring bitmap", EWAH), and
     - a self-sorting data structure such as a [**red&ndash;black tree**](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), if the random items are to be retrieved in sorted order or in index order.

+<a id=Pseudocode_for_Sampling_With_and_Without_Replacement></a>
+### Pseudocode for Sampling With and Without Replacement

-The following pseudocode implements the `RandomKItemsFromFile` and `RandomKItemsInOrder` methods referred to in this section.
+The following pseudocode implements two methods:

+1. `RandomKItemsFromFile` chooses up to _K_ random items from a file of unknown size.
+Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a data set or list whose size is not known in advance.
+See the comments to find out how `RandomKItemsFromFile` can be used to choose an item at random only if it meets certain criteria (see "[**Rejection Sampling**](#Rejection_Sampling)" for example criteria).
+2. `RandomKItemsInOrder` returns a list of up to _K_ random items from the given list, in the order in which they appeared in the list.

+&nbsp;

     METHOD RandomKItemsFromFile(file, k)
       list = NewList()
       j = 0
-           endOfFile = false
-           while j < k
-              // The end of the file was reached, break if item == nothing:
-                 endOfFile = true
+      index = 0
-                 break
-              end
-              AddItem(list, item)
-              j = j + 1
-           end
-           i = 1 + k
-           while endOfFile == false
+      while true
         // Get the next line from the file item = GetNextLine(file)
-              // The following three lines are OPTIONAL
+        // NOTE 1: The following three lines are OPTIONAL
         // and can be used to choose only random lines
         // in the file that meet certain criteria,
         // expressed as MEETS_CRITERIA below.
         // ------
-              // while item!=nothing and not MEETS_CRITERIA(file)
+        // while item!=nothing and not MEETS_CRITERIA(item)
-              //    item=GetNextLine(file)
+        //    item=GetNextLine(item)
         // end
         // ------
         // If the end of the file was reached, break if item == nothing: break
         if j < k // phase 1 (fewer than k items) AddItem(list, item)
+          // NOTE 2: To add the line number (starting at
+          // 0) rather than the item, use the following
+          // line instead of the previous one:
+          // AddItem(list, index)
           j = j + 1
         else // phase 2
           j = RNDINTEXC(i)
           if j < k: list[j] = item
-                i = i + 1
+          // NOTE 3: To add the line number (starting at
+          // 0) rather than the item, use the following
+          // line instead of the previous one:
+          // if j < k: list[j] = index
         end
+        index = index + 1
       end
-           // We shuffle at the end in case k or fewer
+      // NOTE 4: We shuffle at the end in case k or
-           // lines were in the file, since in that
+      // fewer lines were in the file, since in that
       // case the items would appear in the same
       // order as they appeared in the file
       // if the list weren't shuffled.
 This line
       // can be removed, however, if the items
       // in the returned list need not appear
       // in random order.
-           Shuffle(list)
+      if size(list)>=2: Shuffle(list)
       return list
     end

     METHOD RandomKItemsInOrder(list, k)
       i = 0
       kk = k
       ret = NewList()
       n = size(list)
       while i < n and size(ret) < k
         u = RNDINTEXC(n - i)
         if u <= kk
           AddItem(ret, list[i])
           kk = kk - 1
         end
         i = i + 1
       end
       return ret
     END METHOD

+> **Examples:**
+>
+> 1. Assume a file (`file`) has the lines `"f"`, `"o"`, `"o"`, `"d"`, in that order.
+If we modify `RandomKItemsFromFile` as given in notes 2 and 3 there, and treat `MEETS_CRITERIA(item)` above as `item == "o"` (in note 1 of that method), then we can choose a random line number of an "o" line by `RandomKItemsFromFile(file, 1)`.
-> **Note:** Removing `k` random items from a list of `n` items (`list`) is equivalent to generating a new list by `RandomKItemsInOrder(list, n - k)`.
+> 2. Removing `k` random items from a list of `n` items (`list`) is equivalent to generating a new list by `RandomKItemsInOrder(list, n - k)`.
+> 3. **Filtering:** If an application needs to sample the same list (with or without replacement) repeatedly, but only from among a selection of that list's items, it can create a list of items it wants to sample from (or a list of indices to those items), and sample from the new list instead.<sup>[**(10)**](#Note10)</sup>  This won't work well, though, for lists of unknown or very large size.

 <a id=Choosing_a_Random_Date_Time></a>
 ### Choosing a Random Date/Time